nanvel/scalper-rs/README.md

 # Scalper

-A rust desktop app for scalping on Binance Futures.
+A desktop app for scalping on Binance Futures written in Rust.